 When I started my career in campaigning 15 years ago, we built email lists by collecting postcards.
-We then daringly transferred over from our printed postcards to using online mediums.
-It was new, it was exciting, and it was innovative.
+We then daringly transferred over from our printed postcards to using online media.
+It was new, it was exciting and it was innovative.
 I had to make presentations to our board about digital marketing, data management and advocacy, while aged trustees proclaimed wonder at this newfangled technology.

 We opened NPC’s recent debate, “Is hashtag activism killing grassroots activism?”, by asking who isn’t using digital campaigning?
 In a room of 150 practitioners, only one person put their hand up.
 It is a given that the use of the internet is threaded through our common existence, not just as campaigners, but also as humans.
 This debate is done.
 It is like asking whether or not the use of a magic mixer has stopped the creation of wonderful cupcakes and their subsequent consumption because we don’t use wooden spoons.
 It is irrelevant now.
 We are campaigners: we will use everything we have in our cupboards to create change.
 When appropriate, we will use digital campaigning.
 When inappropriate, we will use face-to-face meetings or a written letter, or a policy report, or a tweet and we will make it as easy for as many people to join us as possible.